 Thus a message uploaded to the Usenet server at UC Berkeley would eventually make its way to the Usenet server at Harvard where those with access to the Harvard server could then download the message.

 This propagation across servers makes Usenet an ideal place for storing information and data of all types.
 If a server is damaged or becomes non-operational, the data still exists on every other server in the network.

-By continually investing in their infrastructure, the premium Usenet providers of today are able to offer a level of service that was unthinkable just a few short years ago.
+By continually investing in their infrastructure, the premium Usenet providers of today can offer a level of service that was unthinkable just a few short years ago.

-If you down load from the Internet there are 5 reasons you should consider downloading from a premium Usenet provider as opposed to other technologies.
+If you download from the Internet there are four reasons you should consider downloading from a premium Usenet provider as opposed to other technologies.